oliolioli/gps-data-tracking/README.md

 # GPS-data-tracking
-Deal with GPS trajectories, measure and convert them.
+Deals with GPS trajectories, measures and converts them.

 ## What does it do?
 Reads an entire file (CSV) of GPS coordinates from different trajectories.